medinatsalako/CAPSTONE-PROJECT-2/README.md

-A pictorial representations queries used for the project in SQL
+A pictorial representations of the queries used for the project in SQL

 ![Screenshot (37)](https://github.com/user-attachments/assets/5b50cdf2-7430-4248-bc95-d97dec1d515f)